 My interests focus only weakly on a specific kind of astronomical object because I find the physics of the processes of energetic events fascinating.
 And thus I have studied a range of objects.

 Besides the science, I have always felt that a contribution to the infrastructure of science is important.
-That has taken the form of advocating a discovery service for science data (Master Directory (1990-1992), managing and reorganisation of the Astronomical Data Center at NASA Goddard (1993), working on the development of several Earth remote rensing missions (1994-2003) which hopefully contributes to solve the climate crisis, and in-fight instrument calibration (SoHO GIS, 2005-2006; Swift UVOT 2007-).
+That has taken the form of advocating a discovery service for science data (Master Directory (1990-1992), managing and reorganisation of the Astronomical Data Center at NASA Goddard (1993), working on the development of several Earth remote rensing missions (1994-2003) which hopefully contributes to solve the climate crisis, and in-flight instrument calibration (SoHO GIS, 2005-2006; Swift UVOT 2007-).